agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/for-loop/lesson.md

 The `for` loop is used to execute a block of code repeatedly.
-Types in Motoko that can hold multiple values usually have a method that return an **iterator**, that can be used to iterate over the values.
-For example, to iterate over the elements of an array, you will use array's `vals()`
+In Motoko, types that can hold multiple values typically have a method that returns an **iterator**.
+This can be used to iterate over the values.
+For instance, to iterate over the elements of an array, you would use the array's `vals()` method:
-method:

 ```motoko
 import D "mo:base/Debug";